Happiest when together

-The story of Mali Mish began in 2007.
-Dan and Marlene had just had their first child, a baby girl called Ava, and decided to do what most rookie parents would never dream of.
-They hit the road, baby in tow, with no intention of parking for the long haul.
+The story of Mali Mish began in 2008.
+Dan and Marlene had just had their first child, a baby girl named Ava, and decided to do what most rookie parents would never dare to dream.
+They hit the road, baby, in tow, with no intention of parking for the long haul.
 They made their way across America’s southwest in a little camper.
-Two years later, following the birth of their second daughter, Mila, they went all in and purchased an Airstream, traveling across the US from California to Florida.
+Two years later, following the birth of their second daughter, Mila, they went all-in and purchased an Airstream, which they dubbed Mali Mish, which is Croatian for “Little Mouse.”
+They took the RV across the US from California to Florida.
 They returned with a stirring inside.
 There was no question about it – this was how they wanted to spend their lives.
-Since then, Mali Mish has taken them across all 49 drivable states as well as much of Canada and Mexico.
-In 2012, a baby boy, Luka, joined the traveling family.
+Mali Mish took them across all 49 drivable states as well as much of Canada and Mexico.
+In 2012, a baby boy, Luka, joined the travelling family.

-Although many people cannot relate and even question if they are doing the best thing for their kids, Dan and Marlene are adamant that their children have a say in their life on the road and can’t imagine a playground smaller than the world.
+Eventually, the family upgraded to a four-wheel pop-up, and now they roam in a Sprinter 4x4 DIY camper.
+Adventure is a way of life for Marlene and Dan, who can’t imagine a playground smaller than the world for their children.
 “Our children lead a rich life, full of unique opportunities that many don’t experience in a lifetime.
-And although our lifestyle may be trending now, when we first set out in 2008 it was not considered hip,” says Marlene.
+And although our lifestyle may be trending now, when we first set out in 2008, it was not considered hip,” says Marlene.

-While a variety of vehicles, including an Airstream, four-wheel truck camper and Casita trailer, have kept the family on the road, Dometic helps them stay there.
+While a variety of vehicles, including an Airstream, four-wheel truck camper, Casita trailer, and now the 4x4 Sprinter have kept the family on the road, Dometic has helped them stay there.